 Join forces with like-minded companies

-Working groups on responsible sourcing
+Special initiatives and working groups on responsible sourcing

 Civil society partners